 Arginine, glutamine, tyrosine, cysteine, glycine, proline, serine, and ornithine are both nonessential and conditionally essential.
 This means our bodies synthesize them, but during times of sickness or stress, we may not be able to produce the amount we need.
 In those instances, we must ensure our amino acid needs are met through our diets or with supplementation.

 Only two amino acids, methionine and cysteine, contain sulfur.
 Methionine is critical for good health because it is required to build proteins and produce many molecules in the body, including SAM, which is used to modify DNA.
 Methionine also plays a critical role in many cell functions and helps prevent liver damage in acetaminophen poisoning.
+This essential amino acid can be found in all Amino Co blends to help shore up any nutritional deficiencies.

 Why the Consumption of Sulfur Foods Matter